-I found myself submitted my discussion assignments at the last minute for my online class.
+I found myself submitting my discussion assignments at the last minute for my online class.
 I assumed that most students did the same thing, but I wasn’t sure.

 I kept track of when each student submitted their assignment for each of our seven discussion board assignments and combined all the times.
 As you can see, only a third of the assignments submitted on time were submitted more than 12 hours before the assignment was due.